morpho-org/bundler3/certora/README.md

 The [`certora/specs`](specs) folder contains the following files:

 - [`Bundler.spec`](specs/Bundler.spec) checks that Bundler entry points behave as expected;
-- [`OnlyBundler.spec`](specs/OnlyBundler.spec) checks that adapters' methods used during a bundle execution may only be called by the Bundler contract.
+- [`OnlyBundler.spec`](specs/OnlyBundler.spec) checks that adapters' methods used during a bundle execution may only be called by the Bundler contract;
+- [`ReenterCaller.spec`](specs/ReenterCaller.spec) checks that the Bundler can only be rentered by authorized adapters.

 The [`certora/confs`](confs) folder contains a configuration file for each corresponding specification file.